marcglasberg/fast_immutable_collections/docs/README2.md

 ## 3.1.
 Similarities and Differences to the IList

 > Since I don't want to repeat myself,
-> all the topics below are explained in much less detail here than for the IList.
+> all the topics below are explained in much less detail than for IList.
-> Please read the IList explanation first, before trying to understand the ISet.
+> Please read the IList explanation first, before trying to understand ISet.

 - An `ISet` is an `Iterable`, so you can iterate over it.

 - `ISet` has **all** the methods of `Set`, plus some other new and useful ones.
 `ISet` methods always return a new `ISet`, instead of modifying the original one.
 Because of that, you can easily chain methods.
-But since `ISet` methods always return a new `ISet`, it is an **error** to call some method and then discard the result.
+But, since `ISet` methods always return a new `ISet`, it is an **error** to call a method and then discard the result.

 - `ISet`s with "deep equals" configuration are equal if they have the same items in **any** order.
 They can be used as **map keys**, which is a very useful property in itself,